walterpinson/reference-architecture-api/README.md

 1. Run the build and test commands
 1. Run the application

-## Documentation
-You can find further documentation detailing the concepts behind this reference architecture in the [reference-architecture-api Wiki][7].

 ## Install Dependencies
 There are a number of depenedencies that must be installed locally on your development machine in order to get this application to build and run.
 The dependencies are detailed below, along with direct links that you can use to download them.